Vincent-Ambrose/Loan-Default-Risk-Analysis/README.md

 The project is done in VS code with Jupyter Notebook extension.

-Attached there is the .csv file used for the analysis
+In this repository you can find the .csv file to perform this analysis